Wisconsin Northern Railroad

 The Wisconsin Northern Railroad is the trade name employed by Progressive Rail to operate 62.3 mi of railroad in northern Wisconsin and began operations on November 29, 2004.

 Trackage

 The railroad operates on trackage leased from the Union Pacific Railroad (UP) and Wisconsin Central Limited (WC).
 The UP trackage extends north from Norma, a junction with the UP in northern Chippewa Falls, to Cameron.
-It was completed by the Chippewa Falls and Northern Railway, a predecessor of the Chicago and North Western Railway, in 1883.
+It was completed by the Chippewa Falls and Northern Railway, a predecessor of the Chicago and Northwestern Railway, in 1883.

 At Cameron, the Wisconsin Northern splits, with WC trackage continuing north to Rice Lake and west to Almena.
 The Rice Lake line was opened by the Rice Lake, Dallas and Menomonie Railway in 1894, and the Almena line by the Minneapolis, Sault Ste.
 Marie and Atlantic Railway in 1884.
 Both became part of the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad (Soo Line), and were spun off to the WC in 1987.